fluxtah/ask/README.md

 - `/model <model>` - Set model override affecting all assistants (gpt-3.5-turbo-16k, gpt-4-turbo, etc.)
 - `/thread-new` - Creates a new assistant thread.
 - `/log-level <level>` - Sets the log level (ERROR, DEBUG, INFO, OFF).
+- `/r` - Begins recording audio from your microphone.
+- `/voice-auto-send` - Toggles auto-send mode for voice commands.

 To see a list of all  commands run ask and use `/help`.